E Company, 506th Infantry Regiment (United States): Operation Market Garden

 At the conclusion of Market Garden, the company relieved the British 43rd (Wessex) Infantry Division in Zetten.
 On 5 October 1944, 1st Platoon fought in the battle of "the island" that lay between the Lower Rhine and the Waal river.
 Along with a platoon from Fox Company and support from the Royal Artillery, they routed two Waffen-SS companies on 5 October 1944.
 Colonel Sink issued a general order citing the company's 1st Platoon for gallantry in action, calling their attack a "daring act and skillful maneuver against a numerically superior force".

 In October, E Company helped rescue more than 100 British troops trapped since September's Battle of Arnhem in German-occupied territory by the Lower Rhine near the village of Renkum.
 Dubbed Operation Pegasus, the effort took place during the night of 22–23 October 1944.
 On the south bank of a Dutch river, Canadian engineers and a patrol of E Company observed the signal and launched their boats, but the British were some 500 to 800 meters upriver of the crossing point.
 Upon reaching the north bank, E Company established a small perimeter while its soldiers headed east to locate the British troops.
 The men quickly moved downstream and in the next 90 minutes all of them were evacuated, except for one Russian who was captured by the Germans.
 The Germans opened fire sporadically and some mortar rounds fell near the crossing, but the fire was inaccurate.
 The men were later flown back to the UK, rejoining the men who had escaped in Operation Berlin.

-Nine members of E Company were killed in action in Holland with at least 40 wounded.
+Nine members of E Company were killed in action in the Netherlands with at least 40 wounded.